forestdb/forestdb.org/models/principal-agent.md

 };

-print('Reported distribution with full supervision, side-utility:');
+print('Reported distribution with full supervision, event-utility for A:');
 print(getReportedDistForParams({
   eventRewardA: 5
 }))